 Obviously, you won’t send a Braille version of your appeal to your entire donor base.
 But other communications you build as part of your efforts to improve ADA compliance can enhance your fundraising outreach overall!

 Let’s stick with the example of sending a video appeal.
-You may decide to add subtitles, so donors with impaired hearing can read along.
-But it turns out, the subtitles were also helpful for a donor who was watching the video on the bus home from work and forgot headphones!
+You may decide to add subtitles so donors with impaired hearing can read along.
+But it turns out the subtitles were also helpful for a donor who was watching the video on the bus home from work and forgot headphones!

 Everyone gets involved.

-As we mentioned at the top of this article, it’s great that so many organizations, in both the nonprofit and private sector, are making efforts to be more inclusive.
+As we mentioned at the top of this article, it’s great that so many organizations, in both the nonprofit and private sectors, are making efforts to be more inclusive.
 And you can do more for your cause when you make it easy for everyone who wants to support you to understand your message and get involved!

 After all, you’re not the only organization with goals that align with a particular donor’s.
 And if you don’t focus on ADA compliance, some donors may choose to make an impact through another organization that better accommodates their needs.